Bangkok Arrival Guide and Travel Tips

 6. What’s the Best Area to Stay in Bangkok?

 Picking the right neighborhood can make or break your first Bangkok trip.
-Here are our favorite areas plus recommend hotels for each area.
+Here are the best areas to stay plus recommend hotels for each area.

 • Asok: Great for nightlife, shopping, and restaurants.
-Some might even say the most popular area of Bangkok.. > We recommend the Novotel Sukhumvit 20 in Asoke!
+Some might even say the most popular area of Bangkok.
+We stayed at the Novotel Sukhumvit 20 and definitely recommend it.

 Pro Tip: Stay near a BTS or MRT station for easy access to the city’s highlights.
 Bangkok traffic can be brutal, so avoid hotels in remote locations unless you’re planning to relax at the hotel.